curvednebula/go-rust-perf-tests/README.md

 So I've simulated steady stream of request by creating 10 tasks each millisec (10'000 requests per sec).
 This decreased Go's RAM usage from 4Gb to 400-500Mb.
 If we create 10 tasks each 3 millisec (~3000 requests per sec), RAM usage drops to 120Mb even without any optimization above.

+## Final thoughts

-The optimizations are still needed to prevent Go server from eating up all your memory when CPU load is close to 100%.
-It seems Rust's tokio handles 100% CPU load gracefully out of the box.
-In Go we need to be more careful.
-Still, the optimization required is very simple, so I wouldn't call it a problem.
+The results of the test indicate that Go application need extra care when CPU load approaches 100% utilization.
+Rust's tokio handles it gracefully out of the box.
+Still, the optimization required in Go was very simple, so I wouldn't call it a problem.

 ## How to run the test